 In 1985 the library was expanded to 5,000 square feet at a cost of $260,000.
 There was space available for 20,300 books with study carrels, tables, lounge chairs and a meeting room with kitchen, formerly the original library, large enough for 75 people.
 The new larger library was open 36 hours per week and included two additional part-time staff and one full-time manager.
 Annual circulation grew to 44,950.
 Tootie Sandlin served as the Bixby Library manager after Mrs. Brewer took another job with the library system in 1974.
 Mrs. Sandlin used the first generation of library automation technology in 1981 and she managed the library for 21 years before retirement in 1995.
 Carolyn Trammell became the library manager at that time.

 Currently the library houses approximately 29,000 items and circulation June 2012 through July 2013 was 83,569.
 The library is open 47 hours per week and has a staff of 2.75 FTEs.
 In 2002 a $145,000 renovation project left the library bright and colorful inside and out with a separate space for public computers, a tree house theme in the children’s area, new furnishings, paint and flooring, new lighting and circulation desk, a beautifully etched glass tree in the entryway and new landscaping.

 Bixby Library Storytime

-Love Harry Potter, Marvel, "Star Wars" or manga?
-Join us as we discuss our favorite fandom books and characters along with a fun activity.
-Light snacks are provided.
-For sixth through 12th graders.
-Meets on the third Tuesday of each month, 6:00-7:00 p.m.
+Join us as we discuss our favorite manga and watch anime!
+For middle and high schoolers.
+Meets on the second and fourth Tuesday of each month, 6:00-7:00 p.m.